BryanR294/BryanR294/README.md

 ## Hi!
-My name is Bryan Reyes and I'm a highschool senior interested in Software Engineering, data science and really all things technology.
+My name is Bryan Reyes and I'm a college freshmen interested in Software Engineering, data science and really all things technology.
 Outside of CS, I'm a dedicated volleyball athlete and mathmatician.

 ### Proficient Languages